The Lotus Europa was a cheap, mid-engined sports car produced from 1966 through to 1975.

 When the contract was lost to Lola Cars, Lotus founder Colin Chapman chose to use Hickman’s highly efficient aerodynamic design, which had a drag coefficient of only 0.29, as the basis for a new mid-engined production model originally intended to succeed the Lotus 7.

 Like all Lotus vehicles of the era, the Europa was designed and built following Chapman’s oft-stated philosophy — “Simplify, then add lightness”.

 To this end, a number of ingenious design approaches were made by Lotus to allow it to economically overcome the many challenges presented by the novel mid-engined arrangement.

 Production of the original Lotus Europa ceased in 1975, with a total of 9230 cars of all models having been built.

-Europa’s story is brough to life in a just released book, Colin Chapman’s mid-engined masterpiece by Matthew Vale
+Europa’s story is brought to life in the book, Colin Chapman’s mid-engined masterpiece by Matthew Vale

 Starting with the design philosophy behind the development of the Europa, this book provides detailed technical descriptions of all the major versions of the model, starting with the Renault-powered Series 1 through to the Lotus Twin Cam powered Special.

 It looks at the cars on the road, and the racing Type 47 derived from the road cars which competed in the small capacity Group 6 class, as well as featuring in historic racing today.